-To mark the 50th anniversary of Igor Stravinsky’s death, we are hosting a three-day festival at Louisiana State University’s College of Music & Dramatic Arts.
-The event will celebrate Stravinsky’s music, with a special focus on his life and work in America (1945–1971).
+To mark the 50th anniversary of Igor Stravinsky’s death, we are hosting a three-day festival on February 17 - 19, 2022.
+This international event will celebrate Stravinsky’s music, with a special focus on his life and work in America (1945–1971).

 We are excited to welcome several distinguished guest lecturers and performers to participate in the symposium.

 Emeritus Research Professor

 Prof. Jordan’s work on Stravinsky and dance began when she was commissioned by the